Moataz-Ab/GenAI-LLM-RAG-bot/README.md

 ⌛ Work in progress... ⌛

 In this work, we use Generative AI LLM modeling techniques to create a project management RAG system tool.
+RAG is a coloring system that assigns a color (Red, Amber, or Green) to each project task indicating its progress status.

 # Methodology